AudioKit/AudioKit/README.md

 TODO:

-* Create GEN1 examples (play a file, load into a grain opcode) to test ftgentmp
+* Create a grain instrument to further test gen01 and ftgentmp
 * Make a MIDI module that makes more sense than Csound's current midi implementation / Disconnect UIWidgets
 * Create more opcodes (fix up CSDPluck)
 * Create More Function Table subclasses